Credit & Debt

 Make it work for you, not against you

 Carrying too much high-interest consumer debt is among the most common mistakes people make.
 It can put a strain on even the best-laid financial plan.
 And Americans owe a lot.
-Here are some statistics from a July 2009 survey by the Federal Reserve Board:
+Here are some 2014 statistics from the Federal Reserve Board:

-- The average household carries $7,861 in credit card debt, a slight decrease from 2008.
+- The average household carries $7,102 in credit card debt.

-- Nearly 80 percent of American families have a credit card, and 44 percent of families carry a balance on their credit cards.
+- Nearly 80 percent of American families have a credit card, and almost half carry a balance on their credit cards.

-But not all debt is bad—sometimes it's even necessary.
+But not all debt is bad—sometimes it's a helpful tool.
 From credit cards to auto loans to home mortgages, debt is an important part of life.
-The key is to learn to manage it and not let it manage you.
+The key is to learn to manage it and not let it manage you..

 What you can qualify to borrow is often more than what you should borrow.
 Here are some guidelines to help you manage credit and debt effectively: